Wiki Editing Guide¶

 origin https://github.com/YOURID/ardupilot_wiki.git (fetch) origin https://github.com/YOURID/ardupilot_wiki.git (push) upstream https://github.com/ArduPilot/ardupilot_wiki.git (fetch) upstream https://github.com/ArduPilot/ardupilot_wiki.git (push)

-Create a branch for your changes
+Create a branch in your local clone for your changes

 git checkout -b hgw_my_well_named_branch